Command Line Parameters

 2026-03-28

-The Puppet framework provides a flexible command-line interface that supports multiple running modes and ways of working.
+The Puppet Framework provides a flexible command-line interface supporting multiple running modes and working methods.
 This chapter details all available command-line parameters and their usage.

 Overview